Philosophy and Religion, Part 4b

 Lenin’s Encyclopaedia entry on Marx

-Lenin was the greatest practical revolutionist in history, up to now, but he was not the greatest philosopher.
-Karl Marx was the greatest philosopher, up to now; and Marx stood on the shoulders of Hegel.
+Lenin was the greatest practical revolutionist in history, to date, but he was not the greatest philosopher.
+Karl Marx was the greatest philosopher, to date, and Marx stood on the shoulders of Hegel.

 Lenin was one of hundreds of millions of followers of Marx.
 All of them have struggled to understand Marx.
-Lenin wrote in 1914:
+Lenin wrote, also in 1914:

 “It is impossible completely to understand Marx's Capital, and especially its first chapter, without having thoroughly studied and understood the whole of Hegel's Logic.
 Consequently, half a century later none of the Marxists understood Marx!!”